Facial Protection from our Bridgeport & Huntington Pediatric Dentists

 Why are Mouth Guards Important?

-Properly designed and custom fabricated mouth guards are an important, but often overlooked aspect of preventative dentistry.
+Properly designed and custom fabricated mouth guards are an important, but often overlooked aspect of preventative pediatric dentistry.
 Dental injuries are the most common type of orafacial injury sustained during sports participation.
 The National Youth Sports Foundation for the Prevention of Athletic Injuries, Inc. reports several interesting statistics:

-Custom mouth guards can help children keep their teeth for a lifetime.
+The first appointment takes under 15 minutes and the cost is less than a piece of sporting equipment.
 You may complete and submit our Printable Mouth Guard Registration form online, download the form and mail it to us, request a mouth guard appointment online or call our office to schedule.